anakhag07/edge-of-stochastic-stability-and-memorization/README.md

 # edge-of-stochastic-stability-and-memorization
 This repository builds on edge-of-stochastic-stability repo to quantify memorization during training and relationship to edge of stochastic stability and progressive sharpening.
 The information on the original repository follows here.

+## Example Usage for New Metrics
+Args:
+--

 ## Edge of Stochastic Stability (EoSS)

 This repository accompanies the paper [Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD](https://arxiv.org/abs/2412.20553) by Arseniy Andreyev and Pierfrancesco Beneventano.
 Feel free to reuse it in any way - if you ended up using this code, please consider citing it by citing our paper.